B2B Demand Generation Glossary

 Inbound Marketing

 Inbound marketing is the methodology of attracting prospects through valuable content and experiences rather than interruptive advertising.
-It includes content marketing, SEO, social media, and conversion optimization.
-The inbound methodology aligns with how modern B2B buyers prefer to research and purchase across their demand states.
+Content marketing, SEO, social media, and conversion optimization are its primary levers.
+Modern B2B buyers prefer to research on their own terms, and inbound aligns with how that research actually happens across their demand states.

 Related Terms: Content Syndication, Lead Generation, Buyer Persona